Chart Color Schemes

 Bondi Beach - North Bondi hosts a young demographic, positioning it in the bottom quartile nationwide

 Bondi Beach - North Bondi has a median age of 33, which is younger than Greater Sydney's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Sydney, Bondi Beach - North Bondi has a higher proportion of residents aged 25-34 (29.4%), but fewer residents aged 5-14 (7.9%).
-This 25-34 concentration is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of residents aged 15-24 has increased from 8.2% to 10.8%, while the 45-54 cohort has decreased from 12.6% to 10.8% and the 5-14 group has dropped from 9.3% to 7.9%.
-By 2041, population forecasts indicate substantial demographic changes for Bondi Beach - North Bondi.
-The 55-64 age group is projected to grow by 22%, adding 380 residents to reach a total of 2,085.
+Compared to Greater Sydney, Bondi Beach - North Bondi has a higher proportion of residents aged 25-34 (29.4%) but fewer residents aged 5-14 (7.9%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+According to the 2021 Census, the population aged 15-24 has increased from 8.2% to 10.8%, while the 45-54 age group has decreased from 12.6% to 10.8%, and the 5-14 age group has dropped from 9.3% to 7.9%.
+Population forecasts for 2041 indicate substantial demographic changes in Bondi Beach - North Bondi, with the 55-64 cohort projected to grow by 22%, adding 380 residents to reach 2,085.
 Conversely, the 5-14 age group is expected to decrease by 10 residents.